Th3LastUch1ha/my_lib/README.md

 # my_lib
-all u need for exercise with vector
+all u need for exercises with arrays!

-in this library there are all you need for an exercise with array
+in this library you'll find all you need for an exercise with arrays

 ++++++++++++++++++++++++++++++++++++